medialize/ally.js/docs/contributing/docs.md

 Anything you document should be written in a way that caters to an audience that may not know very much about accessibility.
 If bigger picture explanations are required, consider writing a tutorial instead of cramming it into the API docs.

+### Embedding Demos

+You can add HTML to markdown files in order to embed [JSBin.com](https://jsbin.com) demos by wrapping it in a markdown code-block with the language `embed` specified.

 ### Notes and Warnings

 In API pages (`layout: doc-api.html`) a separate block `## Notes` can contain a list of notes and warnings in the following form: